alrichardbollans/wcvpy/readme.md

 When matching to WCVP, in cases where the there is a single unique match '_unique' is appended to the tags.
 In cases where multiple taxa are returned for a given submission, taxa are prioritised based on their status ( i.e. Accepted > Artificial Hybrid > Synonym> Illegitimate>...).

+Names that are still unresolved are then matched using OpenRefine.
+OpenRefine matches names to IPNI and the corresponding WCVP matches are then used.
+Where openrefine provides a single matching name, we use this name
+tagged: 'openrefine_unique'.
+Where openrefine finds multiple matches these are resolved by first finding names that all resolve to the same accepted name, tagged: 'openrefine_unique_accepted_name'.
+Then resolves to names that are given the highest matching score, tagged: 'openrefine_unique_top_score'.
+Then names are selected based on prioritising taxon status and then taxon rank, tagged: 'openrefine_best_priority'.

 Submitted names which aren't found in these first steps are then matched to names using KNMS, which contains multiple steps.
 Firstly, in simple cases where KNMS returns a single match for a submitted name we use the